SOME STORIES ABOUT HYPNOSIS

 As a result of the Campaign against Stage Hypnosis, at least four cases were brought against stage hypnotists by alleged victims.
 One of these never reached trial, owing to the claimant's failure to co-operate with the defence.
 One came to trial but the trial collapsed and I shall talk about this in a moment.
 A third also reached the Court and the defendant won.
 Again I shall mention this in a moment.
 A fourth one was bizarrely resolved in the complainant's favour.
 In all cases the Statements of Claim by the claimant's side alleged that the stage hypnotist places his participants in a state of trance.
 For example, in the first of the aforementioned cases it was averred that hypnosis 'involves the interference with the conscious will of the subject(s)' and 'they are induced to perform acts that would be embarrassing and/or distasteful to them if fully conscious'.

-The case in which I was most involved I shall call Norman versus Byrnes.
+One case in which I was directly involved I shall call Norman versus Byrnes.
 Mr Norman's story is that on Wednesday June 30th 1993, he took part in Mr Byrnes's stage hypnosis show at a hotel.
-At some point in the show Mr Byrnes offered to help Mr Norman give up smoking.
-Amongst other things, he gave him a post-hypnotic suggestion that from now on cigarettes would taste foul.
+At some point in the show Mr Byrnes offered to help Mr Norman give up smoking and he gave him a post-hypnotic suggestion that from then on cigarettes would taste foul.
 Towards the end of the performance Mr Byrnes suggested to his volunteers that as they were sitting in their chairs they would feel more and more sexy.
 He then hit his microphone repeatedly calling out '10 times more sexy', '20 times more sexy'.....and so on.
-Mr Norman seemed to become carried away; he stood up and made thrusting movements at the chair.
+Mr Norman seemed to become carried away; he stood up and made thrusting movements at his chair.
 Mr Byrnes then suggested to the participants that when they went to bed that night they would feel even 50 times more sexy than they did then.

 Mr. and Mrs. Norman both confirmed that when they went to bed that night, as soon as Mr Norman laid down on the mattress he started shaking violently and bouncing up and down.
 Mr Norman claimed that he was having sexual intercourse with the mattress and that indeed he did find the mattress sexually attractive.
 Thus he continued simulating intercourse with the mattress and the other contents of his bed, with the exception of his wife.